Jupyter Notebooks

 CalendarChart

-Plots a metric on a year calendar, using color coding (heatmap) to indicate how each individual day performed.
+Plots a time-series on a daily calendar, using color-coding (heatmap) to indicate how each day performed.
 If you quickly want to see which days had the highest and lowest PNL, this is a great chart to use.

 TradeChart